...I woke up each morning groggy wishing so strongly that I was dead ...

 Well, after my experience with sleeping pills, things had to change.
 I saw a therapist and told her my experience and she really scared me by how seriously she took my story.
 She said that I had to promise not to try anything stupid or she would not let me leave the office.
 She was considering having me placed somewhere for my safety.
 And when I told my story to a few others, they shocked me by how seriously they took my story.
 I became embarrassed.
 The thought of being committed to a clinic was the kick-in-the-pants that let me know that I needed to start taking care of myself.
 If I didn't there were people that were going to check up on me and if they felt convinced I was in danger would not hesitate in calling someone to drag me away.
 I started putting on my best behavior of being ok.

 I needed to change.
 I needed to learn the concept of loving myself, to start acting a bit more "selfish".
-Because I knew that I could give no more of myself to help Virginia.
-That now every breath more I took for Virginia was a breath I took away from Virginia.
+Because I knew that I could give no more of myself to help her.
+That now every breath more I took for my wife was a breath I took away from her.

 That was when I started to reach out by joining a church congregation for some spiritual support.
 Then I started to look for some volunteer work and started as a Big Brother's mentor.
 Then I started teaching classes in an evening night school program.
 I took self-improvement seminars.
 I listened to self-help tapes.
 I became very spiritual.
 I joined up with the Leukemia Society of America to run a marathon, and raise money.
 That trip for the marathon was the first time in about 5 years I took a vacation.